backstage/backstage/.changeset/real-beers-type.md

 '@backstage/plugin-catalog-backend-module-gitlab': patch
 ---

-do not create url location object if file with component definition do not exists in project, that decrease count of request to gitlab with 404 status code.
+do not create location object if file with component definition do not exists in project, that decrease count of request to gitlab with 404 status code.
 Now we can create processor with new flag to enable this logic:

 ```ts
 const processor = GitLabDiscoveryProcessor.fromConfig(config, {